goodwithtech/dockle/README.md

 ### CIS-DI-0001: Create a user for the container

-> Create a non-root user for the container in the Dockerfile for the container image.<br/>
+> Create a non-root user for the container in the Dockerfile for the container image.
+>
 > It is a good practice to run the container as a non-root user, if possible.

 ```
 # Dockerfile
 RUN useradd -d /home/dockle -m -s /bin/bash dockle